“The right word at the right time will unlock the door to treasures – the wrong one will close it forever” – Rasheed Ogunlaru

 Without context, we tend to react to what is being said rather than considering the bigger picture in mind.
 The right context helps keep the focus on what is really important.

 Before you enter a difficult conversation, take some time to prepare for it.
 While a casual approach does not help, rushing through a serious conversation is also the wrong approach.
 Also, give the other person enough time to prepare instead of catching them by surprise.
+Are you going into the conversation to prove your side of the story and to prove them wrong?
+Or, are you going to the conversation to solve a problem together?

 2. Be Willing to See Another’s Perspective